New hire onboarding

 - Set a Slack matcher for specific keywords (e.g, “onboarding referral” if you want to see leads we pass to Sales).

-- Slack also has a cool AI Recap feature - it might be helpful.
+- Slack also has a cool AI Recap feature - it might be helpful, same as using Slackbot to find relevant conversations.

 - Don’t let your product knowledge get stale - check docs, use the product.